-Work restrictions for fully vaccinated staff with higher-risk exposures should still be considered for:
+Work restrictions staff with higher-risk exposures should still be considered for:

-• Staff who have underlying immunocompromising conditions (e.g., organ transplantation, cancer treatment)

-- These conditions might impact the level of protection provided by the COVID-19 vaccine.
-However, data on which immunocompromising conditions might affect response to the COVID-19 vaccine and the magnitude of risk are not available. - Staff who have traveled. - Staff should continue to follow CDC travel recommendations and requirements, including restriction from work, when recommended for any traveler.
+- Staff who have underlying immunocompromising conditions (e.g., organ transplantation, cancer treatment) - These conditions might impact the level of protection provided by the COVID-19 vaccine.
+However, data on which immunocompromising conditions might affect response to the COVID-19 vaccine and the magnitude of risk are not available. - Staff who have traveled.
+[HCP with travel or community exposures should consult their occupational health program for guidance on need for work restrictions.
+In general, HCP who have had prolonged close contact with someone with COVID-19 in the community (e.g., household contacts) should be managed as described for higher-risk occupational exposures.]

-Fully vaccinated people who do not quarantine should still watch for symptoms of COVID-19 for 14 days following an exposure.
+Fully vaccinated [and boosted] people who do not quarantine should still watch for symptoms of COVID-19 for 14 days following an exposure.
 If they experience symptoms, they should be clinically evaluated for COVID-19, including testing for COVID-19, if indicated.